 Tribal Council Hall, Virgo

 Atienna was drawn out of her thoughts by a loud sigh.
-She turned her head just in time to see Safiyah throw herself back on the chair beside her.
+She turned her head just in time to see Safiyah throw herself on the chair beside her.

 “Your brother is impossible,” Safiyah said, arms crossed, glaring through the crowd that stood around them and in the direction where Atienna assumed her brother stood.
 Her expression then became sympathetic, and she turned to Atienna before reaching out and squeezing her hand.
 “As are you.
 If I had been poisoned, I would be locking myself up in bed.”